OpenNebula/website/content/quick_start/try_opennebula/opennebula_learning_environment/create_an_emulated_environment_with_minione.md

 cd <path/to/folder>
 ```

-Next, ensure that the `minione` file has execute permissions, by running:
+Next, ensure that the `minione` file has execute permissions:

 ```default
 chmod +x minione